bioinfo-pf-curie/smartseq3/docs/output.md

 - **Unmapped too short** : less than 66% of reads length (R1+R2) are correctly aligned on the genome.
 - **Unmapped other: other** : other reasons than "too short" or "too many" like for example due to a foreign genome contamination or if reads came from a from a higly repeated region.

+A percentage representation can also be plot and arround 70% of reads are expected to be uniquely mapped.

 **Output directory: `readAlignment`**